 And we’ve seen the benefits of hands-on learning in the area of generosity.
 Ever since they were very young, we’ve encouraged our kids to give at least 10% of any money they receive.
 One of the best ways we’ve found to make giving real has been to sponsor some kids through Compassion International (World Vision offers a similar program).

-One morning when our oldest was about three or four, I sprang a surprise quiz on him over breakfast, asking what are the three main things you can do with money.
+I’ll never forget one morning when our oldest was about three or four and I sprang a surprise quiz on him over breakfast, asking what are the three main things you can do with money.
 The previous night we had talked as a family about one of the kids we sponsor, a boy named Aziz who lives in Burkina Faso.
 We have his picture and we exchange letters with him.
 Rubbing the sleep from his eyes, our son said, “Ah, you can save it, spend it, or give it to Aziz.”
 I loved that answer.